chibisnorlax/acnhfaq/faq/island-life/island-life.md

 * * *
 ## Dreams
 ### How do I dream?
 Go to a bed indoors and lie down.
-Select "I want to sleep."
+Select `I want to sleep`.
 This will allow you to enter the dream world and meet Luna!
-From there, select "I want to dream" and then enter a dream address!
+From there, select `I want to dream` and then enter a dream address!

 ### How do I get my dream address?
 Go to a bed indoors and lie down.
-Select "I want to sleep."
+Select `I want to sleep`.
 From there you will meet Luna!
-Select "Share a dream" to receive your dream code.
+Select `Share a dream` to receive your dream code.
 Your weather and time in the dream will be same as when you upload the dream.

 ### What can you do in a dream?